-I will tell you, from the very first time my husband and I visited Charleston, we were in love with it.
+From the first time my husband and I visited Charleston, I will tell you we were in love with it.
 We came here often, and this was one of our favorite getaways.
 On one such visit, we decided to take a short hop to check out this bedroom community of the Holy City called Summerville; we couldn’t believe how charming the town was! (and still is!).
 How did we not know of this place?!
 With street upon street of trees with Spanish moss dripping from the limbs, antebellum cottages with climbing vines, gorgeous rooflines, and streets perfumed with the blossoms of gardenias and jasmine, its Southern charm cast its spell on us.

 Isn’t she a Historic Beaut?

 The House we chose is typed “rare” for the area.
 It is one of 3 Charleston singles in Summerville.
 Ours is three windows wide instead of the two window width traditionally found in the peninsula of Charleston.
 We also loved the fact that it was right downtown and struck us as a proper city house.
 We knew right away that we needed to compile a full history as to the House’s lineage.
 We put together an abstract showing the chain of title back to the early 1800s to include the plantation’s name on which the House once sat.
 It was then time for us to name the House, and based on all our research, ‘The Coburn Hutchinson House’ encompassed the first families…and it was time to commence our chapter of the book.

 Summerville is aptly named “Flower Town in the Pines.”
-It earned its name through the influx of wealthy Charlestonians that came to Summerville to “take the cure” and clear their lungs in the 19th century, as Yellow Fever was a real problem in the port city in the mid-1800s.
+It earned its name through the influx of wealthy Charlestonians who came to Summerville to “take the cure” and clear their lungs in the 19th century, as Yellow Fever was a real problem in the port city in the mid-1800s.
 The entire town filled with pine trees was believed the turpine in the air from the pines helped to clear one’s lungs, and it was a destination for healing for those suffering from pulmonary issues.